christensenacademy/christensen-academy/modules/html-basics/textpages/text-editors.md

 <p>This is the content of the paragraph element.</p>
 ```
 ####Syntax Highlighting
-Most text editors attempt to display code in a colorful fashion that helps you, the developer, more easily spot errors.
+Most text editors attempt to display code in a colorful fashion that helps you more easily spot errors.
 The following example is what the basic HTML template might look like in an editor that uses syntax highlighting:

 ```html
 <!DOCTYPE html>